Lincoln MKZ: First generation (2006)

-Mechanically the Zephyr was closely related to the Fusion and Milan.
-As mentioned, all three cars were based on Ford's CD3 platform, which was in turn derived from the Mazda 6.
-Like these cars the Zephyr is natively front-wheel drive (FWD).
-The Zephyr uses a coil-over damper, short- and long-arm (SLA) front suspension with double-ball-joint control arms while the rear suspension is an independent multi-link design with lower control arms and a 17 mm stabilizer bar.
-Spring rates, bushings, and dampers have been specially tuned for the Zephyr to provide excellent ride comfort without compromising handling.
-All Zephyrs feature standard four-wheel anti-lock disc brakes with traction control.
-The sole engine offered in the Zephyr was an all-aluminum 3.0 L DOHC Duratec V6 producing 221 hp (165 kW) at 6250 rpm and 205 lb·ft (278 N·m) of torque at 4800 rpm.
+Co-developed withe the Fusion and Milan, the Zephyr used Ford's CD3 platform, itself derived from the natively front-wheel drive (FWD) Mazda 6, employing a coil-over damper, short- and long-arm (SLA) front suspension with double-ball-joint control arms and independent multi-link rear suspension with lower control arms and a 17 mm stabilizer bar.
+Spring rates, bushings, and dampers were specially tuned for the Zephyr to provide excellent ride comfort without compromising handling.
+The Zephyr featured standard four-wheel anti-lock disc brakes with traction control.
+The sole engine was an all-aluminum 3.0 L DOHC Duratec V6 producing 221 hp (165 kW) at 6250 rpm and 205 lb·ft (278 N·m) of torque at 4800 rpm.
 This engine was mated to an Aisin 6-speed automatic transmission and had a final drive ratio of 3.46:1.
 This powertrain was identical to the V6 powertrain available in the Fusion and Milan from 2006 to 2009.
 With this powertrain the Zephyr could accelerate from zero to 60 mi/h in 7.5 seconds.
 The FWD Zephyr came with a 17.5 usgal fuel tank and is rated to deliver 17 mpgus in city driving and 26 mpgus on the highway based on the revised 2008 EPA fuel efficiency measurement standards.